YeoLab/CRaftID/README.md

 4) Cell Profiler analysis.

     Analyze your phenotype of interest with CellProfiler.
+An example pipeline that we used to quantify stress granule and nuclei area is included in the cellProfiler analysis folder.
+CellProfiler v3.0 was used to run this analysis.

+5) Targeted Sequencing Analysis.

+    After target rafts have been isolated from the array and prepared for sequencing, use the scripts in targeted_sequencing_analysis folder to demux libraries and assign gRNA insert.

-Refer to the notebooks within each section:
+*Refer to the README notebooks within each section for more detailed usage:*
 - targeted_sequencing_analysis
 - image_processing
 - neural_net_classifier

-Runtime is not more than a few minutes total for the single image dataset provided here.